badgeir/ule/README.md

 		base.Init();
 	}

+The Sample function is called each time we make a step() from python.
+In here, we set the sensor values which will be sent back to the python sensor.
-In the Sample function, we will set the value of our vector, so that it contains the height of the cube.
+We will set the value of the first (and only) vector element so that it contains the height of the cube.
 Change the Sample function to the following:

 	protected override void Sample()